 - If you have been regularly using a rescue inhaler (eg, albuterol), talk with your doctor about how to use it with Serevent Diskus.
 Rescue inhalers are normally only used with Serevent Diskus to treat breathing problems that may occur between doses.

 - Serevent Diskus should be used to treat asthma only if you are currently taking a long-term asthma-control medicine (eg, inhaled corticosteroids) and your asthma is not well controlled.
 Using Serevent Diskus as your only asthma-control medicine has been rarely associated with an increased risk of asthma-related death.
 Contact your doctor if you have questions about this information.

 - The risk of serious heart problems (eg, irregular heartbeat) may be greater if you use Serevent Diskus in high doses.
 Do NOT use more than the recommended dose or use more often than prescribed.

 - If your symptoms do not get better within 1 week of starting Serevent Diskus, or if they get worse, contact your doctor right away.

-- Tell your doctor at once if you notice that your short-acting bronchodilator inhaler does not work as well, if you need to use it often (eg, 4 or more times a day for more than 2 days in a row; more than 1 canister in 8 weeks), or if you have a decrease in your peak flow meter results.
+- Tell your doctor at once if you notice that your rescue inhaler does not work as well, if you need to use it often (eg, 4 or more times a day for more than 2 days in a row; more than 1 canister in 8 weeks), or if you have a decrease in your peak flow meter results.